 Our Three Basic Approaches

 The scope of PHP activities is extremely broad, encompassing all aspects of human endeavor from politics and the economy to education, culture, and religion.
 It touches on the way of life of every individual, of each nation, and of the whole world.
 Accordingly, specific research and action programs for the realization of the PHP goals are diverse.
 Our basic approach, however, is clear and simple.
 It boils down to the following three principles:three principles:

 A rich body of ideas, insights, and experience has been accumulated throughout human history.
 We must learn, albeit selectively, from the achievements of our forebears, be they the Chinese sages, the Greek philosophers, medieval saints, or modern scientists.

 We should not, however, confine our study to the so-called Great Books, for we often find profound wisdom in the writings of obscure hermit priests and unsung poets.
 Our attention must be focused on what they have to contribute to man's physical, moral, and spiritual well-being.

 No human being is almighty; none of us has a monopoly on the truth.
 Especially in this age of such complexity and diversity, specialization and compartmentalization, it is exceedingly difficult for any one person, no matter how perceptive an observer, to know everything that is going on in this world.

 We must pool the ideas, insights, and experiences of people in all walks of life and mobilize them toward solving the problems confronting our civilization.
-Interdisciplinary research by specialists as well as dialogue among people of diverse backgrounds will be promoted under the auspices of the PHP Group.
+Interdisciplinary research by specialists as well as dialogue among people of diverse backgrounds will be promoted under the auspices of PHP Institute.
 As project coordinator, it will synthesize and publish their findings and results.